Sushi Den F.A.Q.

 Is Sushi Den open on national holidays?

-Sushi Den is closed only 3 days a year.
+Sushi Den is closed on Mondays, as well as 3 National Holidays a year.
 For seasonal holiday hours, check our website home page.

 - July 4th – Gone Fishing!
 Closed all day